CitizenSNPs/CitizenSNPs.github.io/validations.md

 This involves building user requirements, creating prerequisite data, defining acceptable performance and creating executable test conditions within a test protocol.
 At the conclusion of the validation effort, a validation report can be created.
 The report will summarize the test results and determine if the application is acceptable for operational use.
 If test cases do not pass, a deviation report can be drafted and evelated to QA.

-*Include example of JIRA test case
-*Include each component in a bubble - Scope/Prerequisite Data/setting up test environment/definiing acceptable performance/Supplemental Documents/Test Cases/Subsequent Test Report
+*Include example of JIRA test case - edit example from Capture.png *Include each component in a bubble - Scope/Prerequisite Data/setting up test environment/definiing acceptable performance/Supplemental Documents/Test Cases/Subsequent Test Report

 -Design & Development Plan